Department of Systems and Computer

 Research Interests:

+I am retired and do just a little research for fun.
 My long-time interest is in efficient modeling of large-scale distributed computer systems, using layered queueing to represent resource contention.
 This can be broken down into subtopics

 (1) a fast approximate solution tool called LQNS (work continued by Prof Greg Franks),